ShuhanaRiya09/Covid-19-API-Performance-Test/README.md

 - ```Step 2: Setup JMeter
 Open the JMeter GUI by running the jmeter.bat (Windows) or jmeter.sh (Unix) script from the bin directory.```
 - ```Step 3: Create a JMeter Test Plan
-Add a Thread Group:
-Right-click on the Test Plan and select Add > Threads (Users) > Thread Group.
+Add a Thread Group:Right-click on the Test Plan and select Add > Threads (Users) > Thread Group.
 Configure the number of threads (users), ramp-up period, and loop count as required.
-Add an HTTP Request:

-Right-click on the Thread Group and select Add > Sampler > HTTP Request.
+Add an HTTP Request:Right-click on the Thread Group and select Add > Sampler > HTTP Request.
 Set the server name or IP to disease.sh and the path to /v3/covid-19/all.
 Choose the HTTP method as GET.
-Add Listeners:

-Right-click on the Thread Group and select Add > Listener > View Results Tree.
+Add Listeners:Right-click on the Thread Group and select Add > Listener > View Results Tree.
 Add other listeners like Summary Report, Aggregate Report, and Graph Results for detailed analysis.
 Save the Test Plan:
 Save the test plan to a preferred location.```